Domingos Lucas Naftal

-Domingos Lucas Naftal (born April 23, 1941) is a Mozambican former footballer who played as a forward.
+Domingos Lucas Naftal (23 April 1941 – 9 April 2026) was a Mozambican footballer who played as a forward.

 Career

-Naftal began playing at the youth level with FC Porto in 1962.
-In 1964, he with Porto's first team in the Primeira Divisão.
-In his debut season with Porto he contributed a goal against S.L.
-Benfica in the O Clássico.
-After two seasons with Porto he signed with Vitória Guimarães, and later played with Futebol Clube Tirsense.
-In 1968, he played in the Segunda Divisão with Sporting Clube da Covilhã, and the following season he signed with Sporting Clube de Espinho.
+Naftal began playing at the youth level with Porto in 1962.
+In 1964, he was with Porto's first team in the Primeira Divisão.
+In his debut season with Porto he contributed a goal against Benfica in the O Clássico.
+After two seasons with Porto he signed with Vitória Guimarães, and later played with Tirsense.
+In 1968, he played in the Segunda Divisão with Covilhã, and the following season he signed with Espinho.

-He would sign with A.C.
-Marinhense in 1970 and played two seasons with the club.
-In 1972, he played with Vilanovense Futebol Clube, and later with Aliados Lordelo F.C.
-In 1975, he played abroad in the National Soccer League with Ottawa Tigers.
+He signed with Marinhense in 1970 and played two seasons with the club.
+In 1972, he played with Vilanovense, and later with Aliados Lordelo.
+In 1975, he played abroad in the Canadian National Soccer League with Ottawa Tigers.

+Death

+Naftal died in Canada on 9 April 2026, at the age of 84.